-This receiver plugin adds a versatile frequency scanner to OpenWebRX+.
-It scans the currently visible frequency range (or profile range) for signals exceeding the squelch threshold.
+This receiver plugin adds a high-performance frequency scanner to OpenWebRX+.
+It uses FFT-based “Virtual Scanning” to analyze the waterfall data and jump directly to active signals.
 It includes features like a blacklist, digital signal filtering, and multiple scan modes.

 Preview